SK-EID/mid-rest-java-client/README.md

 `keytool -import -file truststoreCert.pem -alias alias -keystore truststore.jks`

-If you want you can then convert the Java keystore to a P12 key store and use it instead `keytool -importkeystore -srckeystore production_server_trusted_ssl_certs.jks -destkeystore production_server_trusted_ssl_certs.p12 -srcstoretype JKS -deststoretype PKCS12`
+If you want you can then convert the Java keystore to a P12 key store and use it instead

+`keytool -importkeystore -srckeystore production_server_trusted_ssl_certs.jks -destkeystore production_server_trusted_ssl_certs.p12 -srcstoretype JKS -deststoretype PKCS12`

 Read next chapter how to obtain demo environment server SSL certificate.

-#### Updating certs in tests
+#### Updating certs in tests of mid-rest-java-client

-Integration tests (MobileIdSSL_IT.class and others) that check the validity of server are configured not to run after server's certificate expiration.
+Integration tests (*_IT.java) that check the validity of server are configured not to run after server's certificate expiration.
 When server (either production server or demo server) certificate has expired then to make the tests run again one needs to replace certificate value in respective constant and import it into the trust store.
 Here is the process that needs to be followed.